-Mantex Services Inc. (Mantex)
+Mantex Services Inc.

 Mantex was incorporated on March 26, 2012.
 Mantex is established primarily to provide technical, financial and public relations advisory, management and investments services for infrastructure projects.
+On August 28, 2019, MEI assigned its 50% ownership in Mantex to G.A.A.
+Delgado Inc. for a consideration.